Table football: Tables

 A vast number of different table types exist.
 As of 2019, there are 5 official ITSF table brands (Bonzini, Roberto Sport, Garlando, Tornado, Leonhart), which are involved in an ITSF World Cup and World Championships and which may host an ITSF World Series.
 In the past, these brands also included Fireball, Eurosoccer and Tecball.
 Moreover, ITSF recognises additional brands for international and professional tournaments, namely Warrior, Fireball, Ullrich Sport, Rosengart and Guardian.

 Several companies have created "luxury versions" of table football tables.
 There was a 7-metre table created by artist Maurizio Cattelan for a piece called Stadium.
 It takes 11 players to a side.
 Differences in the table types have great influence on the playing styles.
-Most tables have one goalie whose movements are restricted to the goal area.
-On some of these tables the goalie becomes unable to get the ball once it is stuck out of reach in the corner; others have sloped corners to return the ball to play.
+Most European tables have one goalie whose movements are restricted to the goal area while they have corners that are sloped, while a minority of brands in America utilises 3 goalies and flat corners.
 Another major difference between table types is found in the balls, which can be made of wood (cork in the case of traditional French tables), various forms of plastic or rarely even marble and metal, varying the speed of shots a great deal, as well as the "grip" between the man and the ball and the ball and the playing surface.